lemmusm/Angular-Datatable-with-Observable-JSON/README.md

-# Angular datatable with JSON
+# Angular datatable with Observable (JSON)

+Example how use angular datatable with sort and filtering with json data

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.1.3.